Limits of spiked random matrices II: Limits of block tridiagonal matrices

 \section{Limits of block tridiagonal matrices}

-The banded forms of Section \ref{s.canonical} may also be considered as block tridiagonal matrices with $r\times r$ blocks.
-In this section we give general conditions under which such random matrices, appropriately scaled, converge at the soft spectral edge to a random Schr\"odinger operator on the half-line with $r\times r$ matrix-valued potential and general self-adjoint boundary condition at the origin.
-In Section \ref{s.clt} we verify these assumptions for the two specific matrix models we consider.
+The banded forms of Section~\ref{s.canonical} may also be considered as block tridiagonal matrices with $r\times r$ blocks.
+In this section, we give general conditions under which such random matrices, appropriately scaled, converge at the soft spectral edge to a random Schr\"odinger operator on the half-line with $r\times r$ matrix-valued potential and general self-adjoint boundary condition at the origin.
+In Section~\ref{s.clt}, we verify these assumptions for the two specific matrix models we consider.

-Proposition~\ref{p.var} establishes that the limiting operator is a.s.\ bounded below with purely discrete spectrum via a variational principle.
+Proposition~\ref{p.var} establishes that the limiting operator is a.s. bounded below with purely discrete spectrum via a variational principle.
 The main result is Theorem~\ref{t.conv}, which asserts that the low-lying states of the discrete models converge to those of the operator limit.

-The scalar $r=1$ case of \citetalias{BV1}, based in turn on \citetalias{RRV}, serves as a prototype.
+The scalar $r=1$ case of Part~I, based in turn on {RRV}, serves as a prototype.
 Care is required throughout to adapt the arguments to the matrix-valued setting, and we give a self-contained treatment.